-After the success of the Subaru Impreza competition, Kelsey Media is giving away another car in 2020, this time it’s the rare Honda CRX Mk2.
+After the success of our Subaru Impreza competition, Kelsey Media is giving away another car in 2021, this time it’s the rare Honda CRX Mk2.

 When was the last time you saw a Honda CRX?
 Back in the day, the sleek but diminutive Civic coupe was a more than worthy alternative to the likes of the Golf and 205 GTI, but they were never a huge seller to begin with and the British weather saw off most of them.